HaplyHaptics/Getting-Started/Hello_Wall/README.md

 ``wall.setStatic(true);`` Defines the wall as static, meaning that it will not move.
 ``world.add(wall);`` Adds the wall to the world object; without this the wall will not appear in the sketch.

 The code above edits attributes which have default values as defined in the documentation.
 To see these values, click on the drop box under "Protected Attributes" in the documentation.
 Feel free to experiment with these values and see how they change the properties of the FBox!
-Documentation on each function can also be found, with correct syntax as well as with which objects they can be used.
+You'll also find documentation on each function, with correct syntax as well as with which objects they can be used.